MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

   <li>
-    <strong>Path Planning and Trajectory Generation for Robotic Arm in Apple Harvesting</strong>
+    <strong>Path Planning and Trajectory Generation for Robotic Arm in Apple Harvesting (2025)</strong>
     <ul>
       <li>
-      This project develops a simulation-based framework for planning and executing collision-free trajectories for UR5 arm to perform apple harvesting.
+      developed a simulation-based framework for planning and executing collision-free trajectories for UR5 arm to perform apple harvesting.
 The system used ROS, PyBullet and RRT-based algorithms with complexity of collosion check and visibility check for natural arm movement.
       </li>
        <li>
           Simulated and path planning for Apple picking